Teaser Betting

 What is a Teaser in Sports Betting?

-A teaser bet is your chance to make parlay with total or spread bets.
+A teaser bet is your chance to create a unique parlay with total or spread bets.
 The beauty of this bet is that you can adjust the size of the spread to increase or decrease your potential returns.
 Not every sportsbook allows you to make this type of wager, and teasers are often only available for the NFL and NBA.
-If you frequently look for point spreads or the over under bet, then a teaser is a great way to increase your returns, if you get lucky!
+If you frequently look for point spreads or the over-under bet, teasers are a great way to increase your winnings.